Complete Guide

 Type of Interest Rate

-Fixed vs floating rate impacts EMI stability and risk.
+Fixed/ floating rate has influence on EMI stability and risk.

 Credit Score